LiveNathan/blog/_posts/2025-07-29-sample-accurate-kernel-switching-overlap-save.md

 }
 ```

-## Houston, We Have a Problem
+## That was TOO easy

 The tests pass! 🎉 But wait... that was suspiciously easy.

-In audio processing, "easy" solutions often hide nasty surprises.
 The issue is that we're ignoring the effects of
 convolution around the kernel transition region.
-Think of it like a sliding window - as the kernel changes, we need to
+Think of it like a sliding window—as the kernel changes, we need to
 ensure the window's contents are processed with the correct filter, not chopped up mid-calculation.

 Let's write a failing test to prove this problem exists.